Babcock, Wisconsin

-Babcock is an census-designated place located in Wood County, Wisconsin, United States.
+Babcock is a census-designated place located in Wood County, Wisconsin, United States.
 Babcock is southwest of Wisconsin Rapids, in the town of Remington.
 Babcock has a post office with ZIP code 54413.
-As of the 2010 census, its population is 126.
+As of the 2020 census, Babcock had a population of 122.
 Its motto is "Birds, Bogs, and Bucks."
 The community was named for Joseph W. Babcock, a sawmill operator who purchased the site and built a hotel and a depot.

 Babcock was once an important junction on the Milwaukee Road, with lines running north, east, south, and southwest.
 Today, however, only a single track of the Canadian National runs south to Necedah and east to Port Edwards and Wisconsin Rapids.